Frequently Asked Questions

 Q. How is fiber cement siding packaged?

 A. Our Cerber brand packages each piece of siding individually, for optimum moisture protection during transit.
-For more information about packaging, read our detailed fiber cement packaging information.

 Q. Does fiber cement need to be painted or stained?